 3. Pair iron-rich foods with vitamin C

 Cooking your greens or beans together with foods rich in vitamin C, such as tomatoes, citrus, or red peppers, will do wonders for the amount iron you’re body is able to absorb.

 Also good news for vegetarians is the fact that many of those iron-rich foods, such as broccoli and bok choy, are also rich in vitamin C. Otherwise, pairing foods at the same meal such as a spinach salad with slices of orange helps with the absorption of nonheme iron.

-Since the calcium in milk and the tannins in tea both impair iron absorption, you may want to avoid drinking either of those with your meal.
-Stick to water and enjoy tea after dinner instead.
 This is also something to consider if you like making green smoothies – I tend to avoid putting dairy in a green smoothie since the calcium can interfere with iron absorption, and some of the compounds in the greens can impair calcium absorption, so it’s a lose-lose situation.

 What about supplements?